 CCCC Annual Summit – Our annual palliative care summit gives a unique opportunity for palliative care practitioners to hear from chaplains and other spiritual care experts, and in turn, for those spiritual leaders to hear from other practitioners.

-- CSU Institute for Palliative Care – The CSU Institute offers a range of training and courses for chaplains and faith leaders looking to increase their knowledge around supporting palliative care patients.
+- CSU Shiley Haynes Institute for Palliative Care – The CSU Shiley Haynes Institute for Palliative Care offers a range of training and courses for chaplains and faith leaders looking to increase their knowledge around supporting palliative care patients.

 Spirituality is too important and too impactful to ignore.
 We must work together as palliative care advocates to ensure that patients get comprehensive, person-centered care that addresses all aspects of their quality of life.
 Thank you to all the chaplains and faith leaders out there, who work so tirelessly each day to support patients, their loved ones, and the other care providers.